 - Part D: Prescription drug coverage pays some of the costs of prescription medications.

 Medicaid is an assistance program paid for by taxpayers.
 Medicaid is available to low-income people of all ages who fit into an eligibility group that's recognized under federal or state law.
-It's administered by states and local governments within federal guidelines and can vary from state to state.
-Services differ, but the federal government mandates coverage for certain services when they are deemed "medically necessary."
-These services generally include:
+Beneficiaries must have an income level at or below the current federal poverty level.

 - Family planning